appt-org/accessibility-code-examples/Techniques/accessibility-name.md

-# Set accessibility name
+# Accessibility name

 The accessibility name is the name of a user interface element.
 It is used by assistive technologies to inform users about ways to interact with your app.

 In mobile apps, an `accessibility name` is usually the same as the `accessibility label`.

-See [set accessibility label](set-accessibility-label.md) for more information about setting an accessibility label.
+See [set accessibility label](accessibility-label.md) for more information about setting an accessibility label.

 ## Android